Tremors and horocycle dynamics on the moduli space of translation surfaces: The space of pairs of tori glued along slits

-Given a torus $T \in \HH(0,0)$ and a saddle connection $\delta$ joining the two marked points we can build a surface $M\in\HH(1,1)$ by cutting $T$ along $\delta$, viewing the resulting surface as a surface with boundary.
-We define $M$ to be the result of taking two copies of the surface with boundary and gluing along the boundaries.
-The surface $M$ has a branched covering map to $T$ and a deck transformation which is an involution interchanging the two copies of $T$.
-A {\em slit} on a translation surface is a union of homologous saddle connections which disconnect the surface.
-Thus in this example, the preimage $\sigma$ of $\delta$ under the map $M \to T$ is a slit.
-We say that $M$ is built from the {\em slit construction} applied to $\sigma$.
+As we saw surfaces built from the slit construction belong to $\EE$.
+The following is a strong converse to this statement (a similar result holds for all eigenform loci, see \cite[\S 7]{McMullen-SL(2)}).

-\begin{prop}\name{prop: slit characterization} Every surface in $\EE$ can be built from the slit construction in infinitely many ways.
-Two slits on the same torus determine the same surface in $\EE$ if the corresponding homology classes $[\delta_1]$ and $[\delta_2]$ are equal as elements of $H_1(T,\Sigma;\Z/2\Z)$. \end{prop}
+\begin{prop}\name{prop: slit characterization} Two saddle connections $\delta_1$ and $\delta_2$ on the same torus in $\HH(0,0)$, connecting the singularities, give rise to the same surface in $\EE$ if and only if the corresponding homology classes $[\delta_1]$ and $[\delta_2]$ are equal as elements of $H_1(T,\Sigma;\Z/2\Z)$.
+In particular every surface in $\EE$ can be built from the slit construction in infinitely many ways (that is, using infinitely many different $\delta$). \end{prop}